mikanikos/Tweets-Sentiment-Classification/README.md

 ## Notes

-Unfortunately, our best submission for the competition organized by the EPFL was higher than the one we provided here.
+Unfortunately, our best submission for the competition organized by the EPFL was higher than the one we provide here.
 In particular, we got 0.864 of accuracy but we can't consistenly reproduce the result in all the machines.
-One possible cause is related to the fact we used a Google Cloud Virtual Machine to train our model that has different settings and packages versions respect to our configurations.
+One possible cause is related to the fact we used a Google Cloud Virtual Machine to train our models and we had to deal with different settings and packages versions respect to our configurations.
 Another issue to consider is that several users have trouble to reproduce exactly the same results after saving the model with Keras.
 This seems to be a common issue on the forums and we are not the only ones that experienced this with different models.

 ## Authors